Production Deployment Checklist

 -

-Configuration backups - Save all configurations
+Configuration backups - Save all configuration

-- SSL certificates
+- SSL certificates (or ensure auto-renewal works)

 -

-Test restores - Verify backups work
+Test restores - Verify backups actually work

-- Document restore procedures
+- Document the restore procedure

-- Measure restore time (RTO)
+- Measure restore time

 Disaster Recovery